Pure, White and Deadly: Transition

 Throughout this period, both print and broadcast media gave increasing coverage to sugar.
 But the single most influential article was a cover story on the sugar v fat debate by Gary Taubes in The New York Times Magazine in 2002.
 His work also encouraged other journalists, including cookery writers, to publish articles on sugar.
 Today, articles, columns and programmes on sugar have become ubiquitous and are too numerous to count.
 The Wikipedia article on John Yudkin includes references to several articles on ‘’Pure, White and Deadly’’ in both the medical press and the lay press down to the year 2016.
 A more recent example, Fat didn’t have a lobby, appeared in December 2017 in Süddeutsche Zeitung Magazin.

 The developing case against sugar was also manifest in the 2003 version of WHO's "Diet, Nutrition and the Prevention of Chronic Diseases", which recognised that there were good reasons for restricting sugar intakes to less than 10% of total calories, not just because of dental caries, but “on nutritional grounds alone”.
 These grounds specifically included obesity.
 The subsequent controversy with the food industry over the global strategy to achieve this target was a turning point for some companies, who recognised that sugar and sweet products were now irremovably on the nutrition agenda.

-The real breakthrough came in 2009 with the lecture “Sugar: the Bitter Truth”, by the paediatric endocrinologist Robert Lustig, broadcast on You Tube and viewed almost eight million times.
+The real breakthrough came in 2009 with the lecture “Sugar: the Bitter Truth”, by the paediatric endocrinologist Robert Lustig, broadcast on YouTube and viewed almost eight million times.
 Lustig's contribution was significant in several ways.
 First, it drew widespread public attention to the serious scientific case against sugar.
 It also broadened the nutritional concerns about sugar beyond obesity to all the diseases in the metabolic syndrome.
 Finally, it recognised the role that Yudkin had played in this long history, and hence was a major inspiration for the re-publication of Pure, White and Deadly in 2012, for which Lustig wrote an introduction.
 While he came to his clinical understanding of sugar independently, Lustig was more generous than any previous scientific workers in acknowledging his debt to Yudkin.
 Lustig ends his introduction to Pure, White and Deadly: “I’m proud to be a Yudkin disciple, to contribute to resurrecting his work and his reputation, and to assist in the advancement of his legacy and public health message.
 Every scientist stands on the shoulders of giants.
 For a man of relatively diminutive stature and build, Dr John Yudkin was indeed a giant.”